Simple Regression Tree Learner

 Minimum number of records in a decision tree node so that another split is attempted.
 Note, this option does not make any implications on the minimum number of records in a terminal node.
 If enabled, this number needs to be at least twice as large as the minimum child node size (as otherwise for binary splits one of the two children would have less records than specified).

-Minimum number of records in child nodes.
-It can be at most half of the minimum split node size (see above).
-Note, this parameter is currently ignored for nominal splits.
+Minimum number of records allowed in the child nodes after a split.
+Must not exceed half the minimum split node size.
+Note, this parameter is currently ignored for nominal columns if binary nominal splits are disabled.

 Input Ports